shakkednoy/shakkednoy.github.io/index.md

 <h2> Policy Research </h1>

 [Codetermination and Power in the Workplace](epi_21.pdf) (with Simon Jäger and Benjamin Schoefer)<br/>
-_Journal of Law and Political Economy_, forthcoming; originally prepared for the Economic Policy Institute's Unequal Power Project<br/>
+_Journal of Law and Political Economy_, forthcoming Originally prepared for the Economic Policy Institute's Unequal Power Project<br/>